What's happening in week 7 of your pregnancy

 Most women give alcohol up completely in pregnancy because this is the safest way.
 Guidelines from the Royal College of Obstetricians and Gynaecologists say no alcohol for the first three months of pregnancy as this is a vital time for growth and development.
 Additionally, the Chief Medical Officer has advised that the safest approach is not to drink alcohol at all in pregnancy.

-Remember: what you drink your baby drinks.
-Alcohol crosses the placenta, into your baby’s bloodstream
+Remember: What you drink your baby drinks.
+Alcohol crosses the placenta, into your baby’s bloodstream.

 If you do decide to drink, it is recommended that you do not drink alcohol in the first three months and limit yourself to no more than 1 or 2 units, not more than once or twice a week.
+NICE guidelines also say the safest approach is to drink no alcohol at all to keep risks to the fetus to a minimum.

 You'll be having your first appointment with your GP or midwife very soon, if you haven't already done so.
 Think about any questions you might want to ask them, or things you might need to make them aware of - remember, nothing will seem like a 'silly' or irrelevant query to them (and whatever it might be, it almost certainly will not be the first time they have been asked it!)